-- 3.4.1 All applicants must have held a valid, full UK driving licence for a minimum of twelve months immediately before making their application and authorise the Council to undertake periodic checks with the DVLA, to verify the existence of any motoring convictions or restrictions on their licence - 3.4.2 Applications from holders of a full driving licence valid for at least 12 months issued by a country other than the UK, may be considered in accordance with any provisions contained within National agreements.
-A DVLA GB counterpart document must be submitted where non-UK driving licences are acceptable.
+- 3.4.1 All applicants must have held a valid, full UK driving licence for a minimum of twelve months immediately before making their application and authorise the Council to undertake periodic checks with the DVLA, to verify the existence of any motoring convictions or restrictions on their licence - 3.4.2 Applicants who have an EC/EEA driver licence must exchange it for a British licence before a licence will be issued.
+For information on how to do so please visit GOV.UK Exchange a foreign driving licence.